stolostron/rhacm-docs/README.md

 ### Known issues or limitations

-Please `squad doc` issues where we have a known issue or limitation in the product that you want us to document in the [Known issues](https://github.com/open-cluster-management/rhacm-docs/blob/doc_stage/about/known_issues.md) section.
+Please `squad:doc` issues where we have a known issue or limitation in the product that you want us to document in the [Known issues](https://github.com/open-cluster-management/rhacm-docs/blob/doc_stage/about/known_issues.md) section.

 ### Branch strategy

-- Work in the _stage_ branch.
-The _production_ branch will be updated regulary by the doc team.
+- Work from the _doc_stage_ branch.
+The _doc_prod_ (production) branch will be updated regulary by the doc team.
 - We don't have a master branch because devs and doc team should target changes by opening branches from a release branch.
 - Hold all changes that you cannot merge on your own branch.
 - Please start your branch with a letter so your branch is not confused with a release branch: